 i.
 These commands regarding kindness and generosity are in the midst of what is often called the holiness code of Israel.
 This reminds us of something often forgotten: generosity and kindness to those in need is an important aspect of holiness.

 ii.
 “Under these two particulars are manifestly and especially forbidden all injuries done to such as are unable to right or defend themselves; of whom God here takes the more care.”
 (Poole)

 4. (15-16) Laws regarding justice and truthfulness.

 ‘You shall do no injustice in judgment.
 You shall not be partial to the poor, nor honor the person of the mighty.
 In righteousness you shall judge your neighbor.
 You shall not go about as a talebearer among your people; nor shall you take a stand against the life of your neighbor: I am the LORD.

-b.
-You shall not go about as a talebearer among your people: A talebearer is essentially a gossip, someone who cannot mind their own business (1 Thessalonians 4:11), and who delights in discussing the lives of others and spreading stories.
+c.
+You shall not go about as a talebearer among your people: A talebearer is essentially a gossip, someone who cannot mind their own business (1 Thessalonians 4:11).
+They take great pleasure in talking about the lives of other people and spreading stories.

 5. (17-18) The command to love one’s neighbor.

 ‘You shall not hate your brother in your heart.
 You shall surely rebuke your neighbor, and not bear sin because of him.
 You shall not take vengeance, nor bear any grudge against the children of your people, but you shall love your neighbor as yourself: I am the LORD.

 a.
 You shall not hate your brother in your heart: Love for one’s brother is commanded, not only in action but also in heart.
 Yet if it is not present in the heart, then it should be in one’s actions and the heart will follow.
 We should not stop at treating others well and having a heart of hatred towards them; God desires to change our hearts to love them.